havelhakimi/seeds/README.md

-# Prototype based clustering on seeds dataset
+# Prototype Based Clustering Analysis on seeds dataset
 This a solution notebook to an assignment question given in a Data Mining graduate course.
 Each code block is accompanied by relevant analysis wherever required. </br>
 Dataset link: https://archive.ics.uci.edu/ml/datasets/seeds </br>
 Broadly, the following steps have been performed in this solution notebook: